Big Daddy (wrestler): Comeback

-Personal life
+Personal life and death

 Big Daddy was a professional rugby league footballer for Bradford Northern.
 His temper often forced him off the pitch early.
 He also had stints as a coal miner and with the British Army's Coldstream Guards.

 His brother Brian Crabtree was a wrestling referee and later MC, while his younger brother Max was a booker for – and later proprietor of – Joint Promotions.
 His nephews Steve and Spencer Crabtree also had wrestling careers – Steve wrestled in the 1980s, and 1990s, billed as 'Greg Valentine' (named after the American wrestler of the same name) while Spencer wrestled as Scott Valentine.
 Both worked as tag team partners for their uncle.
 Another nephew; Eorl Crabtree is a former rugby league footballer for England and the Huddersfield Giants.

-Big Daddy died of a stroke on 2 December 1997 in Halifax General Hospital.
+Big Daddy died of a stroke on 2 December 1997 at Halifax General Hospital, aged 67.
 He was survived by his second wife of 31 years, Eunice and six children.